thepenguinn/dwm/README.md

 ## List of patches

-Btw, these are patches applied from suckless's website
+Btw, these are the patches applied from suckless's website

 - activetagindicatorbar
 - actualfullscreen